 The scoping report documents the assessment of the sustainability issues and challenges, drawing on a SWOT analysis, the policy context and extensive baseline evidence.
 The WNDP Forum identified the key sustainability issues and problems for the parish.
-A summary of the issues, together with the SA objectives that we selected to address these is set out in table 4.1.
+A summary of the issues, together with the SA objectives that we selected to address these is set out in table 2.

-The sustainability objectives received strong local support at the WNDP roadshows held in June 2016.
-Of 258 feedback forms received 88% rated the objectives good or excellent.
+The sustainability objectives (Table 4) are modelled on those adopted by SODC and were formulated by the WNDP Forum Environmental Sustainability Group.
+They received strong local support at the WNDP roadshows held in June 2016.
+Of 258 feedback forms received 88% rated the objectives as good or excellent.